 Action Against Hunger maintains a strict political and religious neutrality.
 Nevertheless, Action Against Hunger can denounce human rights violations it witnesses as well as obstacles put in the way of its humanitarian activities.

 A victim is a victim.
 Action Against Hunger rejects all discrimination based on ethnicity, nationality, opinion, race, religion, sex or social class.

 Free and direct access

-Action Against Hunger demands free access to victims and direct control of its programmes.
+Action Against Hunger demands free access to victims and direct control of its programs.
 Action Against Hunger uses all means available to achieve this goal, and will denounce and act against obstacles that prevent the organisation from doing so.
 Action Against Hunger also verifies the allocation of its resources to ensure that they reach those individuals for whom they are destined.
-Under no circumstances can partners working together with or alongside Action Against Hunger become the ultimate beneficiaries of Action Against Hunger’s aid programmes.
+Under no circumstances can partners working together with or alongside Action Against Hunger become the ultimate beneficiaries of Action Against Hunger’s aid programs.

 Action Against Hunger is committed to respecting a policy of transparency and disclosure for its beneficiaries, donors and partners by making available all information on the allocation and management of its funds, and by providing independent verification of its good management.

 To learn about how our Charter of Principles is applied in conflict situations, read the Humanitarian Principles in Conflict paper produced by Action Against Hunger International.